Mason-Lab-Code/.github/profile/README.md

 ## Getting started

+### Viking account

+If you haven't already, complete the [Viking user application form](https://docs.google.com/forms/d/e/1FAIpQLSfXkL10ypU6EQCBB2jS5oDwTpRMo77ppl7dvdbLnXm5zrKR7Q/viewform) to request a Viking account.
+Enter the Viking project code: **biol-cancerinf-2020**

-### Viking
+### Using Viking

-Viking is the University of York high-performance computing (HPC) cluster.
+Viking is the University of York's high-performance computing (HPC) cluster.
 It has enough storage, memory and computing resources to carry out our bioinformatics projects.
 The [Viking documentation](https://vikingdocs.york.ac.uk/index.html) explains how to access and use Viking.

 Viking uses the Unix/Linux operating system.
 If you haven't used Linux before, you can read the (Linux shell)[https://vikingdocs.york.ac.uk/beginners_guide/linux_shell.html] section of the Viking documentation.

 Make sure you are comfortable using basic Linux commands, logging in to Viking, submitting batch jobs, and running interactive sessions.

-### Viking account

 ### Git and GitHub